rpm-software-management/rpm-web/user_doc/dependencies.md

 ---
 # Dependencies

 Dependencies provide a way for a package builder to require other packages or capabilities to be installed before or simultaneously with one another.
-These can be used to require a python interpretor for a python based application for example.
+For example, these can be used to require a python interpreter for a python-based application.
 RPM ensures dependencies are satisfied whenever packages are installed, erased, or upgraded.
 This page describes the basics.
-More topics can be found on More On Dependencies.
+More topics can be found in More On Dependencies.

 ## The Package name
-The package name is the most important way to refere to a package.
-Updates also follow the package name and packages with the same name constitute a line of updates of which only the newest is considered up to date.
-So if two version if the same software are supposed to be installed at the same time they have to go into packages with different names that of course need to reside at different locations on disk).
-A typical way of doing this is to as the unchanging part of the version number part of the name.
-E.g. python3-3.2.1-1.
+The package name is the most important way to refer to a package.
+Updates also follow the package name and packages with the same name constitute a line of updates of which only the newest is considered up-to-date.
+So if two versions of the same software are supposed to be installed at the same time, they have to go into packages with different names, which of course need to reside at different locations on disk).
+A typical way of doing this is to add the unchanging part of the version number as part of the name, e.g. `python3-3.2.1-1` and `python-2.3.4-5` could be installed at the same time.

 ## Obsoletes
 Obsoletes alter the way updates work.
-This plays out a bit different depending if rpm is used directly on the command line or the update is performed by an updates/dependency solver.
+This plays out a bit differently depending whether rpm is used directly on the command line or the update is performed by an updates/dependency solver.

-RPM removes all packages matching obsoletes of packages being installed.
-As it sees the obsoleting package as their updates.
-There has not to be a one to one relation ship between obsoleting and obsoleted packages.
-Note that rpm -i does not do updates and though treat Obsoletes: as Conflicts (since rpm-4.10).
-For most cases rpm -i should be avoided and rpm -U should be used unless this specific behavior is desired (e.g. for kernels).
+RPM removes all packages matching obsoletes of packages being installed, as it sees the obsoleting package as their updates.
+There does not have to be a one-to-one relationship between obsoleting and obsoleted packages.
+Note that `rpm -i` does not do updates and therefore treats Obsoletes: as Conflicts: (since rpm-4.10).
+For most cases `rpm -i` should be avoided and `rpm -U` should be used unless this specific behavior is desired (e.g. for kernels).

-Updaters have a bit different view on Obsoletes: as they need to find out what packages to install as an update.
+Updaters have a slightly different view on Obsoletes: as they need to find out what packages to install as an update.
 As a result packages containing matching Obsoletes: are added as updates and replace the matching packages.

 ## Provides
-Provides can be added to packages so they can be refered to by dependencies other than by their name.
-E.g. you need to make sure the system your package is being installed on has a package which provides a certain capability, even though you don't care what specific package provides it.
+Provides can be added to packages so they can be referred to by dependencies other than by their name.
+This is useful when you need to make sure that the system your package is being installed on has a package which provides a certain capability, even though you don't care what specific package provides it.
 For example, sendmail won't work properly unless a local delivery agent (lda) is present.
 You can ensure that one is installed like this:

 ```
     Requires: lda